KLH-Tech/Hand-Sign-Gesture-Translation/README.md

-# ISL-GestureRecognition
+# Hand Sign Gesture Translation
-Indian Sign Language Hand Gesture Recognition
+Sign Language Hand Gesture Translation

 A Normal person if visits a mute person and try to communicate with him, will face difficulties in trying to understand what a mute person is trying to express.
 These kind of people cannot spend normal life.
 They face a lot